How Often Should PAT Testing Be Done? A Risk Assessment Guide

 Guidance on the Initial Frequency of Inspection and Testing

-The table below provides some guidance on the initial frequency of the initial inspection and testing.
+The table below provides some guidance on the initial frequency of the inspection and testing.
 This table is not intended to replace a risk assessment, rather it is intended to help the duty holder decide on a suitable frequency following the risk assessment.
-This is probably most useful where PAT testing has not previously been carried out, in which case, the table provide a good starting point.
+This is probably most useful where PAT testing has not previously been carried out, in which case, the table provides a good starting point.

 Class I Formal Visual Inspection |